sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-auth-deploy/hana-cloud-cap-add-auth-deploy.md

     !![select_columns](select_columns.png)

 7. Once all needed columns are selected, hit the **Go** button to display the data.
-This should show the same data that you saw at the end of the previous tutorial.
+This should show the **NO DATA** this time.

+    > The reason why you don't see data, is that you created a **new HDI container** during the deployment.
+You can use the *SAP HANA Projects* panel of the SAP Business Application Studio to open the container in the SAP HANA DB Explorer.
+In there, you can repeat the same steps to display the data that you saw at the end of the previous tutorial.

     !![fe_lr](fe_lr.png)